yukoba/nd4j/getstarted.md

 	   <version>${nd4j.version}</version>
 	 </dependency>

-If you want to know exactly which version of ND4J you are using, press `Ctrl` and click on `nd4j.version`.
-This is a neat trick to jump through code in IntelliJ.
-Keep in mind that the JBLAS backend can be switched to Netlib Blas, or JCUBLAS for GPU use.
-Check our [dependencies](dependencies.html) page for advanced configuration changes.
+If you want to know the precise version of ND4J you're using, press `Ctrl` and click on `nd4j.version`.
+(This is a neat trick to jump through code in IntelliJ.)
+Keep in mind that the JBLAS backend can be switched to Netlib Blas, or to Jcublas for GPU use.
+Check our [dependencies](../dependencies.html) page for advanced configuration changes.
 That page also explains how to check on the [latest version](http://search.maven.org/#search%7Cga%7C1%7Cnd4j) of the libraries.

 You can now create a new Java file within IntelliJ, and start using ND4J's API for distributed linear algebra.
-(See our [intro](http://nd4j.org/introduction.html) if you need inspiration.
+(See our [intro](http://nd4j.org/introduction.html) for a couple beginning operations.
 ND4J in IntelliJ has **autocomplete**, so starting a new line with any letter will show you a list of all ND4J commends including that letter.)

 # <a id="canova">Canova</a>

-### What it is

-[Canova](https://github.com/deeplearning4j/Canova) is a general vectorization lib for machine-learning tools.

-### Why you need Canova

-Canova makes your life easier by vectorizing raw data into usable vector formats like svmLight, libsvm and ARFF.
+[Canova](https://github.com/deeplearning4j/Canova) is a general vectorization lib we built for machine-learning tools.
+It vectorizes raw data into usable vector formats like svmLight, libsvm and ARFF, which our neural nets can work with.

-### Is Canova already installed?

-Probably not.
-It's brand new.

 ### Installing Canova